aexol-studio/deenruv/docs/docs/guides/core-concepts/payment/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Vendure can support many kinds of payment workflows, such as authorizing and capturing payment in a single step upon checkout or authorizing on checkout and then capturing on fulfillment.
+Deenruv can support many kinds of payment workflows, such as authorizing and capturing payment in a single step upon checkout or authorizing on checkout and then capturing on fulfillment.

 :::info
-For complete working examples of real payment integrations, see the [payments-plugins](https://github.com/vendure-ecommerce/vendure/tree/master/packages/payments-plugin/src)
+For complete working examples of real payment integrations, see the [payments-plugins](https://github.com/aexol-studio/deenruv/tree/master/packages/payments-plugin/src)
 :::

 ## Authorization & Settlement